 Singapore's airport is a trailblazer in terms of providing multiple natural settings for passengers, and it's hard to pick a favorite spot.

-Terminal 2 has two koi ponds in fern and orchid gardens.
-And the sunflower garden in Terminal 2 (level 3 lounge) turns into a chic-yet-chill light display at night, complete with twinkling lights that look like fireflies.
+In Terminal 2 you'll spot 700 flowering blooms in the orchid garden, while the sunflower garden turns into a chic-yet-chill display at night, complete with twinkling lights that look like fireflies.

 Green Wall and Chester Johnson Park, Vancouver International Airport